vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 #### Task 1: Enable Azure Defender for IoT

-In this task, you will enable **Azure Defender for IoT** for your IoT Hub.
+In this task, you will enable **Azure Defender for IoT** for your IoT hub.

 1. If necessary, log in to your Azure portal using your Azure account credentials.